Exploring the Origin of CP Violation in the Standard Model: The Pattern of Mass Matrix

-which reduce the parameter number in $\bf M^2$ further down to five and an analytical diagonalization of $\bf M^2$ now becomes possible.
-These equations look exactly the same as those previously given by Eq.(11)-(14) in \cite{Lin2019}, however, those were derived from an assumed $M^q$ while these are derived from a naturally hermitian $\bf M^2$. \\
+which reduce the number of independent parameters in $\bf M^2$ further down to five, and analytical diagonalization of $\bf M^2$ now becomes possible.
+These equations look exactly the same as those previously given by Eq.(11)-(14) in \cite{Lin2019}; however, those were derived from an assumed Hermitian $M^q$ while these are derived from a naturally Hermitian $\bf M^2$. \\